 Q: Can oral tranexamic treat melasma?

 A: Oral tranexamic acid is effective for treating melasma and other pigmentary issues.
 It’s generally taken at a dose of 250 to 1500 mg daily, for 8 to 12 weeks.
 It has few side effects (mostly digestive ones, it could potentially increase the risk of blood clots and interfer with your menstrual cycle by causing reduced menstrual flow).
-We strongly advice if you must use oral tranexamic acid endeavor to speak with your doctor regarding your intended approach.
+We strongly advise if you must use oral tranexamic acid endeavor to speak with your doctor regarding your intended approach.